mikek92/Data-Splitter/README.md

 ## Overview

-Dynamic CSV Viewer is a web-based tool designed to facilitate the viewing and exploration of large CSV files.
+ Data Splitter is a web-based tool designed to facilitate the viewing and exploration of large CSV files.
 It offers a user-friendly interface for navigating through paginated data, with built-in features for filtering and searching specific content.
 This README provides an overview of the project, its key features, usage instructions, technologies used, and more.

 ## Features